 extract

-Explores the Canadian Malartic's open-pit gold mine (from extraction to ore processing and its final disposal), focusing on the contrast between rock time and human terraforming.
+A video essay that explores the Canadian Malartic's open-pit gold mine (from extraction to ore processing and its final disposal), focusing on the contrast between rock time and human terraforming.